DriveQuantPublic/drivekit-ui-ios/README.md

 * **Trip Analysis** does not have a graphical user interface.
 It is the heart of the reactor that allows access to the phone's sensors and contains autostart mechanisms to analyse trips while your app runs in background.
 * **Permissions Utils** is used to get user's permissions that allow the SDK to access the smartphone's sensors while running in background.
 * **Driver Data** manages the driver trips display (list and details) and ensures the synchronisation of driver data.
-* **Vehicle** is made to select one or more vehicles and to choose the autostart mode for each ot them.
+* **Vehicle** is made to select one or more vehicles and to choose the autostart mode for each of them.
 * **Driver Achievement** contains gaming features that measure driver performance and stimulate driver improvement.

 Before installing the **DriveKit SDK** in your mobile application we recommend that you do some tests with the demo application.
 It's fast and it will save you time.